 Engineers Get Top Pay

 What is an engineering degree worth?
-Year after year, engineering tops the list of majors with the highest average starting salary.
+Year after year, engineering jobs are paid the highest average starting salary.
 The bottom line: it is well worth the time and effort it takes to become an engineer.
 So how much do engineers make?

 Bureau of Labor Statistics Occupational Outlook Handbook